jychen0/jycportfolio/README.md

-Portfolio website created using React and Vite
+Portfolio website createnpmd using React and Vite